eclipse-cyclonedds/cyclonedds/docs/GettingStarted/src/InstallCycloneDDS-CXX/building-idlcxx.md

 ### Building

-To build the CXX IDL compiler, go into the folder directory and create a "build" folder to keep all the build files.
+To build the CXX IDL compiler, go into the folder directory and create a "build" folder for all the build files.

 ```
 $ cd idlpp-cxx